Lynnnnx/Lynnnnx.github.io/README.md

 # Lynnnnx.github.io

 <p> This portfolio website is created by Richie Zhou, Lynn's boyfriend.
-  Whose a junior Computer Science student at a junior Computer Science student at <a href="https://www.cs.wisc.edu/" target="blank">University of Wisconsin-Madison</a>.
+  Whose a junior Computer Science student at <a href="https://www.cs.wisc.edu/" target="blank">University of Wisconsin-Madison</a>.
 </p>

 ## Link to his github